hany606/hany606.github.io/index.md

 ## Research Interest
-At the current moment, I am interested in:
+At the current moment, I am working on exploration and Hierarchical RL.
+Generally, I am interested in:
-* Reinforcement Learning (Specifically, Multi-Agent Reinforcement Learning)
+* Reinforcement Learning
+* Robotics
 * Multi-Agent Systems
-* Robotics & Sim2Real